Nunziojh/GPU_Programming-LeNet_Project/report.md

     </figure>
 </div>

-For the backward we calculated by hand all the derivatives with respect to the loss for each layer from the output to the input.
+For the backward pass, we calculated by hand all the derivatives with respect to the loss for each layer, from the output to the input.

-As nomenclatures to indicate the various parts of our network we decided to use respectively the C for the convolutions, the P for the pooling, the A for the results from the activations, the W for the weight matrices, the F for the filters/kernels and the Z as the results of the phases fully connected.
-All followed by an increasing number referring to their position in the forward.
+In our network, we used specific nomenclature for different parts: C for convolutions, P for pooling, A for activation results, W for weight matrices, F for filters/kernels, and Z for fully connected layer results.
+Each of these is followed by an increasing number corresponding to their position in the forward pass.

 The backward phase started with the calculation of the derivative of Z2 with respect to the Loss (called briefly dZ2).
-In the file `backward.cu` before each code block there is described the used formula and the dimensions for all matrices there are used.
+In the file `leNet.cu`, each code block is preceded by a description of the formula used and the dimensions of all the matrices involved.

-At the end of this phase there is the update of the parameters based on the learning rate alfa.
-We found that the best results in the network training using a value for the hyperparamenter alfa of 0.01.
-The hyperparameters and the constant values used for the code are present in the header file `gpu_functions.h`.
+At the end of this phase, the parameters are updated based on the learning rate alpha.
+We found that the best training results for the network were achieved using a value for the hyperparamenter alfa of 0.01.
+The hyperparameters and the constant values used for the code are present in the header file `leNet.h`.

 The results of this first part are pretty good, in fact we obtained 90% of accuracy on test dataset of MNIST after 4 epochs of training.